rkennaway/StPetersburg/README.md

 values of the prizes grow exponentially, and so the prizes grow even
 faster: as 2^(2k) with alternating sign.

-In the game of Sudden Death, a coin is tossed up to n times.
+The game of Sudden Death is an exception to the general pattern.
+A coin is tossed up to n times.
 If it ever comes up tails, the game ends with no payout.
 If it comes up heads every time, the player wins 2^n.

 All payoffs and all values reported are stated from the point of view of player 1, i.e. positive numbers are a gain for player 1, a loss for